What Are the Best Colors for Corporate Branding?APRIL 15, 2021| SpeedPro

-Whether you’re a one-person operation, a skeleton crew or a nationwide corporation, you may have found yourself wondering which colors are best suited for your brand.
-Choosing the right colors for your brand is essential, as the psychology of color plays a huge role in a customer’s decision to buy a product or engage with a company.
+Whether your business has a skeleton crew or is a nationwide corporation, you may have found yourself wondering which colors are best suited for your brand.
+Choosing the right colors for corporate branding is essential, as the psychology of color plays a huge role in a customer’s decision to buy a product or engage with a company.
 In fact, in the first 90 seconds of initial viewing, an unconscious assessment has already been made by the consumer.
 Somewhere between 62% and 90% of this assessment is based on color.

-For example, have you ever noticed that many fast food chains use red in their logos?
+Have you ever noticed that many fast-food chains use red in their logos?
 It’s no accident that nationwide chains like McDonald’s, Burger King, KFC and Dairy Queen all incorporate red into their brand identities.
 They do this because research indicates the color red stimulates the appetite.
 By branding themselves with the color red, they signal to the viewer that they can satisfy their cravings.

 As the fast food industry indicates, understanding the psychology of color is very important when deciding how to brand your company.
 If you are a restaurant, you may be tempted to incorporate red into your logo immediately.
 However, this might not be the right fit for you.

 There is no one size fits all approach when it comes to choosing the best color for your brand.
-The best colors for corporate branding are going to be on a case by case basis and will need to fit your brand personality (discussed later in the article).
-If you want to find the best color for your business, you will need to first understand why it matters, where you’ll be using it and how it is going to affect your customers.
+The best colors for corporate branding are going to be on a case-by-case basis and will need to fit your brand personality.
+If you want to find the best color for your business, you will need to first understand why it matters and how it is going to affect your customers.

 Why Using the Right Color Matters

 When someone sees your logo on a product, walks by your storefront on the street or visits your website, they are going to notice the color scheme and have an emotional reaction to it.
-Of course, this doesn’t mean that a red logo will make the viewer immediately feel like they are starving, send them into a frenzy looking for food.
+Of course, this doesn’t mean that a red logo will make the viewer immediately feel like they are starving.
 But, it does mean the colors are likely going to generate a more subtle, subconscious response in the viewer.

 Choosing the wrong color for an advertisement — say, a serious brown for a fun, new children’s toy — may confuse the viewer or simply not catch their attention.
 If the color scheme is appropriate for the product or company as a whole, you are more likely to create the type of response that you want.
 Whether or not you recognize it, your color scheme will generate an emotional response in viewers, so it’s essential to know which colors are most likely to deliver the effect you want.